 At first my intention was to provide educational courses for parents.
 As I mentioned previously, I aimed to teach parents how to raise children in healthy ways.
 I wanted to open an education center.
 Being an educator is something I’ve done for most of my life, starting as a tutor in high school.
 I enjoy it and I’m good at it.

-So then I thought why not provide education-based products?
+But then I thought why not provide education-based products?
 Like workbooks and the like.

-This is where that “education is not the answer” lesson I was taught in graduate school comes in.
 I network and communicate in a lot of parenting-related groups.
 And I have learned two important lessons:

 And I hope you’ll join me.